nicholasferguson/Portable_SIMD/Readme.md

 	+ Added to UMESIMD struct TypeTraits IsVector. ( see UMESimdCommon.h )  This works with if_enable.
 	+ Added to UMESIMD struct TypeTraits tSize (UMESimdCommon.h and Scalar.h ).
 This  fixed VectorSize in implementation.h and deprecated.h

-#Open Issues

-	+ VecCore's test code in quadratic.cc has some _aligned_free of containers that generate errors.
-Need to review why.
-	+ statistics from quadratic.cc are off... in order to compute a mean and sigma, too many time intervals are measured.
-This impacts reported performance.
-Need to redo.

-#Windows build instructions

-	+ To run test with VC
-	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_VC
-	+ 	All tests were OK.
-	+ To run test with UMESIMD
-	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_UMESIMD
-	+ 	All tests were OK.

 #Links

 VecGeom/VecCore